Lumenux/smbclientmap/README.md

 # smbclientmap

-For security testing purposes I needed a tool to find readable and writable SMB shares in a network.
+For security testing I needed a tool to scan a network for readable and writable SMB shares.

 I found that existing tools like smbmap and nmap's smb-enum-shares were not 100% reliable.
-However, I had positive experiences using smbclient.
-So I wrote a wrapper for smbclient.
+On the other hand, smbclient was working correctly.
+So I wrote a wrapper for smbclient which automatically tests read and write permissions of all found shares.

-Authentication is done via null sessions (i.e. no username/password is given).
+Authentication is done via null sessions (i.e. no username and password).

 The script smbclientmap.sh does the following: